leenasohail/PhysiGym/man/docstring/physicell.start.md

 ## description:
 ```
-    function initializes physicell as specified in the settings.xml, cells.csv, and cell_rules.csv files.
+    function initializes physicell as specified in the settings.xml, cells.csv, and cell_rules.csv files and initializes the first episode.
 ```